 Dyeing to get The colors you want

-Matching a color when dyeing can be a daunting task so the purpose of this guide is to help demystify the dyeing process and give you accurate & repeatable results quickly and efficiently.
+Matching a color when dyeing can be a daunting task so the purpose of this guide is to help demystify the dyeing process and to help give you more accurate & repeatable results quickly and efficiently than trying to match colors by sight.
 This guide will help you learn how to dye fiber, yarn, and fabric to match the colors from a digital photograph.

 First basic color theory is broken down so that even if you are a novice/beginner dyer you will feel comfortable creating a pleasing color palette.
 Then the guide explains how to extract color information from a digital picture and how to apply that to dye formulas.